 A Care Guide

-A worm farm, also known as a vermicomposting system, is a simple and efficient way to recycle kitchen scraps and organic waste.
+A worm farm, also known as a vermicomposting system, is a simple and efficient way to recycle kitchen scraps and organic waste by worm farming.
 By using worms, you can transform these materials into valuable worm castings (rich plant food) and worm tea (liquid fertilizer) that benefit your garden.
+Worm Farming can be easy.

 2. Setting Up Your Worm Farm